4 min read

-With the backing of the National Transportation Safety Board (NTSB), the American Petroleum Institute (API) developed American National Standards Institute/API Recommended Practice 1173 over the course of several months following a devastating environmental disaster in July, 2010.
-The RP details safety management system (SMS) requirements designed for pipeline operators that reveal and manage risk, promote a learning environment, and constantly strive to improve pipeline safety.
+Following a devastating environmental disaster in 2010, the American Petroleum Institute (API) developed American National Standards Institute/API Recommended Practice 1173 — which is still recommended for pipeline operators today.
+RP 1173, which is backed by the National Transportation Safety Board, details safety management system (SMS) requirements that are designed to reveal and manage risk, promote a learning environment, and constantly strive to improve pipeline safety.

-More than 840,000 gallons of crude oil poured into nearby wetlands and a creek that flowed into the Kalamazoo River after a 30-inch diameter pipeline ruptured near Marshall, MI.
+In July 2010, a 30-inch diameter pipeline ruptured near Marshall, MI.
+More than 840,000 gallons of crude oil poured into nearby wetlands and a creek that flowed into the Kalamazoo River.
 The rupture wasn’t discovered for 17 hours, exacerbating the calamity.

 The subsequent investigation revealed the following contributors: